Fall of the Riau Islands: Aftermath

 The Japanese administration of the Riau Islands was managed by the Imperial Japanese Navy in Syonanto (Singapore).
+Although it was formerly part of the Dutch East Indies's Riouw Recidency, Singapore under the Japanese had annexed the Riau Islands under a greater aglomeration due to proximity and ease of occupation.
 Governance in Riau was overseen by a Resident appointed from Syonanto, with the position initially held by G. Yogi, a former elite member of the Kwantung Army.
 District areas such as Tanjungpinang, Tanjung Balai Karimun, Dabo Singkep, and Tarempa were headed by To Co, while subdistricts (onderdistricthoofd) were managed by Sonco.
 Machinery from the bauxite mining company there was dismantled and shipped to Japan.
 Tarempa would later functioned as a Japanese power base for the marine corps (Kaiheidan) and Jutai troops.

-On the Subi Islands in Natuna, an airfield constructed in 1942 using forced labor (rodi).
+On the Subi Islands in Natuna, an airfield was constructed in 1942 using forced labor (rodi).
 It was part of the Japanese effort to establish a robust defense network in Natuna.
 The island would later become one of the Japanese air defence centres in Indonesia, particularly in the north.
 As Subi Island's strategic importance lay in its location facing the South China Sea, making it a target for both Japanese fortification efforts and Allied attacks.
 The concrete airstrip was largely destroyed during the Dutch bombing campaign using high-explosive bombs.
 The bombings destroyed and sunk significant portions of the runway and island.